-The United Kingdom Statistics Authority has designated these statistics as National Statistics, in accordance with the Statistics and Registration Service Act 2007 and signifying compliance with the Code of Practice for Statistics.
-National Statistics status means that official statistics meet the highest standards of trustworthiness, quality and public value.
+The United Kingdom Statistics Authority has designated these statistics as accredited official statistics, in accordance with the Statistics and Registration Service Act 2007 and signifying compliance with the Code of Practice for Statistics (UK Statistics Authority).

+Accredited official statistics status means that official statistics meet the highest standards of trustworthiness, quality and public value.

 All official statistics should comply with all aspects of the Code of Practice for Statistics.
-They are awarded National Statistics status following an assessment by the UK Statistics Authority's regulatory arm.
+They are awarded accredited official statistics status following an assessment by the UK Statistics Authority's regulatory arm.
 The Authority considers whether the statistics meet the highest standards of Code compliance, including the value they add to public decisions and debate.

-It is Welsh Government's responsibility to maintain compliance with the standards expected of National Statistics.
+It is Welsh Government's responsibility to maintain compliance with the standards expected of accredited official statistics.
 If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with the Authority promptly.
-National Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.
+Accredited official statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.